 It may seem like you can’t refuse to rent to anybody but that isn’t the case.
 In South Florida you can refuse to rent to:

-- Somebody’s marital status (though keep in mind that this is separate from their familial status)m
+- Somebody’s marital status (though keep in mind that this is separate from their familial status)

-- An individual that doesn’t make enough money.
+- An individual who doesn’t make enough money

 You are allowed to set your own policies on things like pets and smokers.
 You can set policies on quite a lot of things so long as they are legitimate rental agreement terms.
 Your terms can’t be discriminatory but they are grounds on which you can choose not to rent to somebody.